Curriculum Vitae

 TEACHING EXPERIENCE

-Schreiner University, Kerrville, TX, Assistant Professor of History (2017-Present)
+Schreiner University, Kerrville, TX, Associate Professor of History (2017-Present)

 United States History up to 1865